dribnet/purvs/README.md

   * `size` : radius of the second circle
   * `offsetx` : x offset of the second circle relative to the first one
   * `offsety` : y offset of the second circle relative to the first one

+I changed a few things about the sketch using the same code.
+Changed darkBlue fill to pink.
+Changed space between letters from 250 to 200.
+Changed strokeWeight from 4 to 6.